datahub-project/datahub/metadata-ingestion/docs/sources/airbyte/airbyte_pre.md

 | `Destination`            | `Dataset`             |
 | `Connection Job History` | `DataProcessInstance` |

-Source and destination gets mapped with Dataset as an Input and Output of Connection.
+Source and destination are mapped to Dataset as an Input and Output of Connection.